fls-bioinformatics-core/pegs/README.rst

 Example: Mouse glucocorticoidal dataset
 ---------------------------------------

+*Thanks to Louise Hunter for providing this example.*

 An example application of ``PEGS`` is the analysis of up- and down-regulated glucocorticoidal targets from an RNA-seq study of liver samples from mice treated acutely with dexamethasone